Linnea87/adventure-game/README.md

 * Create a design that lightens up the text and makes the game user-friendly.

+## The game design
+Since this is a text-based game, I have made an active choice not to validate the inputs where the user is prompted to press `enter` to be interactive.
+These inputs are part of the design and their purpose is to keep the user interested in the game.

+In my design, I have also made frequent use of:

+- `\n` for new line
+- `\t` for move the text a bit towards the center.

+The colors used are well chosen:

+- `Red` is used for error messages

+- `White` is used for the narration

+- `Yellow` is used for the user's voice

+- `Blue` is used for the friend's voice

+- `Green` is used when the user is expected to be interactive in the game.

+All these choices are to lighten up all the text, and make the game more user-friendly.

 ## Features
 ### Existing Features
 ### Future Features